rlmic/impact-bombing-vietnam/README.md

 + `impact-bombing-vietnam-paper.pdf`: Original paper published in the Journal of Development Economics.
 + `impact-bombing-vietnam-supplement.pdf`: The supplement material that outlines minor discrepancies found in data replication which do not, as a whole, affect the reported data analysis published in the paper.
-+ `impact-bombing-vietnam-corrigendum.pdf`: The *Corrigendum* that corrects the re-projecting of district and province locations, and reports the resulting updated outputs in the econometric analysis.
++ `impact-bombing-vietnam-corrigendum.pdf`: The *Corrigendum* that corrects the re-projecting of district and province locations, as well as the indicator for provinces or districts belonging to former South Vietnam, and reports the resulting updated outputs in the econometric analysis.

 </div>

 ## Contact

 Please direct any questions to Edward Miguel at emiguel@berkeley.edu.